Generate functional tests (ideas) for the below image

 Always remember this most famous movie dialogue of all time, from “The God Father” movie while logging the bugs

 “I’m going to make him an offer (details) he can’t refuse (to fix).”

 No, I went through most of the bugs logged by other testers.
 I posted comments, raised questions where ever I felt the bug was really not a bug or if the priority was inflated or if the issues were duplicated.
 Also, I neither missed to appreciate some good bugs reported by other testers nor missed to learn from fellow testers.
 I was actually a little disappointed that there were a significant amount of bugs without clear description and duplicates.

 What were my objectives?

-Than winning the competition, my objective was to log the maximum number of valid bugs.
-Ended logging 50 valid bugs, maximum by any tester.
-Also wanted to maintain a high bug acceptance ratio, 86% of the bugs were valid.
+Then winning the competition, my objective was to log the maximum number of valid bugs.
+Ended recording 50 valid bugs, maximum by any tester.
+Also wanted to maintain a high bug acceptance ratio, 86% of the bugs were accurate.
 Happy with that but still wanted to improve on acceptance ratio.

 So, What iDidn’t test?